 So there is a mental capability test that is applied to divorced parents but no other parents.
-This is an equal protection violation on top of the due process violations of service, confrontation, and cross-examination mentioned above.
+This is an equal protection violation.

 This presupposes that a consistent routine is the only proper way to raise a child.
 Perhaps a parent believes that less consistency is better for fostering creativity in their children but since they are in the minority their rights are subordinate to the majority.
 This is nothing more than a social experiment by the state that seems to be designed to create consistent little robots who do what they are told and don’t cause trouble for those in power.
 Equal protection violation.